tobiasgeron/coordinate_matching/README.md

 None

 NOTES
-For speed purposes, we do not removed duplicates or perform the matching iteratively in this function.
+For speed purposes, we do not remove duplicates or perform the matching iteratively in this function.
 This is done in the more detailed `match_catalogs()` function.
 Therefore, the amount of matches shown is only an estimate and should only serve as a rough guideline.